shergillmanav19/collective-case-study/frontend/README.md

 We have 2 components, chat window which displays the chat history, and chat input which lets the users type a message and send it to the backend.

-Some things i have kept in mind while developing were testing, usability, accessibility, semantic HTML, and style :)
+Some things i have kept in mind while developing were testing, usability, and accessibility :)

+Testing - Created unit tests for components
+Usability - Kept simple and intuitive design Accessibility - Used semantic HTML and correct ARIA tags.

 ## How to run the project